reactive-python/reactpy-django/docs/src/learn/your-first-component.md

 ??? question "Where is my templates folder?"

-       If you do not have a `templates` folder in your **Django app**, you can simply create one!
+       If you do not have a `./templates/` folder in your **Django app**, you can simply create one!
 Keep in mind, templates within this folder will not be detected by Django unless you [add the corresponding **Django app** to `settings.py:INSTALLED_APPS`](https://docs.djangoproject.com/en/dev/ref/applications/#configuring-applications).

 ## Setting up a Django view